horia141/jupiter/docs/tutorial.md

 2. Open your browser's inspector.
 Refresh the page and wait for things to calm down.
 3. Find the `/getPublicPageData` API call on the _Network_ tab.
 4. The response for this will be a JSON object with a `spaceId` property.
 That's your space's id.
 Write it down somewhere.
-5. In the headers field there will be a `cookie` set with the value `token_v2`.
+5. In the headers field there will be a `cookie` set with the value `token`.
 That's your token for accessing the API.
 Write it down somewhere.

 The painful part should have passed.
 You're ready for the proper part.